 Bancorp has entered into change of control employment agreements with each of the Named Executive Officers.
 The change of control employment agreements for Messrs.
-Chen, Cheng, and Bingham have been filed as exhibits to Bancorp's Annual Report on Form 10-K for the year ended December 31, 2013, the form of change of control employment agreement for Mr. Lee has been filed as an exhibit to Bancorp's Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2020, and the Liu Control Agreement has been filed as an exhibit to Bancorp's Current Report on Form 8-K filed with the SEC on July 17, 2020 (such change of control employment agreements are referred to herein collectively as the "Control Agreements").
+Liu, Chen, Cheng, and Bingham have been filed as exhibits to Bancorp's Annual Report on Form 10-K for the year ended December 31, 2024.
+Mr. Sun is party to the form of change of control employment agreement which has been filed as an exhibit to Bancorp's Annual Report on Form 10-K for the year ended December 31, 2024 (such change of control employment agreements are referred to herein collectively as the "Control Agreements").